Cherry Prosciutto Crostini with honey and basil make elegant and delicious appetizers or a whole meal.

 For the rest of us (who aren’t that lucky), please grab some Cherry Prosciutto Crostini, and your mood will get better.

 It cannot go a different way.
 Because these crostini are screaming summer.
-Elegant, easy to make, and full of flavors.
+Elegant, easy to make, and full of flavours.

 So let’s make some Cherry Prosciutto Crostiniand enjoy either the long weekend or a working Monday.